-You can choose to use a slip stitch to finish off each round, then start the next round with turning chain, or you can simply work in spirals keeping track of the start of each new round with a stitch marker.
+You can choose to use a slip stitch to finish the end of each round, then start the next round with a turning chain, or you can simply work in continuous rounds keeping track of the start of each new round with a stitch marker.

 Depending on your yarn and hook and how loosely you crochet, as well as how often you count your stitches, you may find that your circle develops a ruffle as it gets bigger.
 This means you have too many stitches.

 To remedy this, pull out a few rows until you get to where the circle was lying flat. (ie. before the ruffle developed) Count carefully each round and make sure you are sticking to the ‘formula’.
 If you have already made a large circle, and don’t want to pull any work out, it is easy to just stop increasing for a round or two, then when the circle is lying flat again, continue with increases from where you left off.
 It all depends on how much of a perfectionist you are!